-| QIPCO, Royal Ascot oyal Ascot.
-Often those two words are enough to set horseracing fans' hearts beating faster.
-Few sporting venues can match the rich heritage and history of Ascot Racecourse.
-Over the past 300 years, Ascot has established itself as a national institution; with Royal Ascot becoming the centrepiece of the British social calendar and the ultimate stage for the best racehorses in the world.
-The fashion, the glamour, and the ceremony define the festival as much as the debates over which horse will win the next race.
-In 2014, it was announced that Qatari investment body QIPCO Holdings would be the first-ever commercial partner of Royal Ascot.
-The 10-year partnership will see QIPCO sponsor some of the biggest races during the royal week, the highlight of the racing calendar.
-Royal Ascot is far from the limit of Qatar's association with British horseracing.
+This 10-year partnership with Royal Ascot will see QIPCO sponsor some of the biggest races during the event's "Royal Week", the highlight of the racing calendar.
+Royal Ascot is far from the limit of Qatar's association with global horseracing.
 Since 2011, QIPCO has also been the backer for the "Champions Series" of the 35 top British flat races, as well as an increasing number of the races themselves.
-Over that time, the total prize money for those contests has risen 50% to £17.4 million.
-Qatar's investment allows British racing to attract the very best runners, keeping horseracing as the second best attended sport in the UK, and British racing as the envy of the racing world.
-The long-term nature of the partnership with Royal Ascot will ensure it remains the highlight of the racing calendar and the pinnacle of British sport for years to come.
+Over that time, the total prize money for those contests has risen 50% to over \$22 million.
+Whether it be as acting as a sponsor, or supporting owners and breeders, a key objective for QIPCO is to promote and increase the popularity of the sport, allowing horseracing to continue to attract the best runners and competitors.
+The long-term nature of this model partnership with Royal Ascot will ensure the event remains the highlight of the racing calendar and the pinnacle of equestrian sport for years to come.

 Sustainability

-Page 60
+Page 62

 Building a Sustainable Future: Qatar Green Building Council

-Page 61
+Page 63

 Qatar Moving Towards Agricultural Self-Reliance

-Page 62
+Page 64

 Safe and Sustainable: Qatar's State-of-the-Art Transport Systems

-Page 64
+Page 66

-Arab Future Cities Summit Qata
+Arab Future Cities Summit Qatar

+Sustainability |

 Building a Sustainable Future: